 In addition, Howard Johnson's Anaheim offers a garden pool.
 There are lounge chairs and complimentary towels at the pool.

-There are also vending/ice machines and coin laundry located at the property.
-Across the street from the hotel is Mimi’s Cafe Restaurant, which offers breakfast, lunch, and dinner.
-Many quick service and table service restaurants are available within walking distance of the hotel.
+There are also vending/ice machines, as well as a coin laundry, on the property.
+Across the street from the hotel is Mimi's Cafe Restaurant, which offers breakfast, lunch, and dinner.
+Many quick-service and table-service restaurants are available within walking distance of the hotel.

 If Disneyland is a big part of your Southern California vacation plans, I would recommend a stay at the Howard Johnson.
 It's conveniently located for your Disneyland vacation and is a fun, comfortable place to stay with the family.
 You can learn more on their website.